jlevy/og-equity-compensation/README.md

 relatively easy:
 You look up the current market value of the stock.

-🚧 Mention lockup periods etc.
+🚧 Mention or link to lockup periods etc.

 ❗️ With private companies, it’s hard to know the “real value” of stock and stock options.
 Because the value of private company stock is not determined by public trades,